tayebiarasteh/osm-extractor/README.md

-## Extracting necessary information defined by the user from the OpenStreetMap.
+## Extracting necessary information defined by the user from the OpenStreetMap

 [OpenStreetMap](https://www.openstreetmap.org/) (OSM) is a map of the world, created by people like you and free to use under an open license.

 To download the OSM data for a specific region in the world, you can click [here](https://www.openstreetmap.org/export) and then click export.
-However, if you need to download a map of a area consisting more than 50000 nodes, you should visit their [planet](https://planet.openstreetmap.org/) website.
+However, if you need to download a map of an area consisting more than 50000 nodes, you should visit their [planet](https://planet.openstreetmap.org/) website.

 ### Data structure
 The downloaded files will be in the **XML** form and with `.osm` extension.
 You can refer to `sample_map.osm` as an example.